wleader/PeachtreeBus/README.md

 * Like previous releases, more and better test coverage.
 * 20% Cooler than the previous release.
 * Yes, I am aware that this is an April 1st release.
 How could I not?

-### August 1st 2024
-Connect On Demand Update

-The ISharedDatabase implementation now no longer attempts to connect inside its constructor.
-This can cause problems when a Dependency Injection Container tries to verify the registrations by creating instances of everything.
-Now, the connection will be made when it is needed.

-Additionally the message context objects for Queued and Subscribed messages expose a property containing the current dependency injection scope.
-This is an experimental feature, and may be removed in a future update.
-Its preferable that you use constructor injection wherever possible.
-Chances are if you think you need this, there's likely to be a change to your application code that can be made to avoid using it.

 ### What's Old
 You can also read the [Old News](WhatsOld.md) if you like.